-A small study of people with IBS looked at the effects of B. coagulans for IBS symptoms.
+A small of people with IBS looked at the effects of B. coagulans for IBS symptoms.
 These included abdominal pain, diarrhea, and constipation.
 All three symptoms were significantly improved in participants who were given a synbiotic that contained B. coagulans versus a placebo.

-Asmall studyanalyzed the anti-inflammatory abilities of B. coagulans on a group of 45 men and women with rheumatoid arthritis.
+Asmall analyzed the anti-inflammatory abilities of B. coagulans on a group of 45 men and women with rheumatoid arthritis.
 Participants were given the probiotic in addition to their standard medication regimen for two months.

 Compared with the placebo group, participants who took B. coagulans reported less disability.
 They also had an improved ability to participate in daily activities, such as long walks.
 Participants also showed a reduction in C-reactive protein (CRP), a marker for inflammation.

 AJapanese study analyzed the bowel movements and fecal properties of participants for two weeks.
 These participants had a self-defined tendency toward constipation.
 Participants were given either a proprietary strain of B. coagulans lilac-01 containing soy okara powder or a placebo of soy okara powder only.
 Those who received B. coagulans showed improved bowel function.
 They also reported less incidents of incomplete evacuation.